JensVanH/marketplace_start_code-1/README.md

 1. Change the credentials `user`, `password`, and `DB` in `nodejs_backend/app/config/db.config.js` via vscode: https://code.visualstudio.com/
 2. Open a terminal in VS code and run cd `nodejs_backend` to enter the backend folder
 3. `npm install` to install the packages
-4. If you use a Database on the ugmarket.ugent.be server, connect with VPN to vpn_ugent using Cisco AnyConnect
+4. If you use a Database on the ugmarket.ugent.be server, connect with VPN to vpn_ugent using Cisco AnyConnect: https://helpdesk.ugent.be/vpn/asa.php
 5. `node app.js` to start the backend server, it will listen for HTTP requests on port 3000 by default.

 ## Frontend